 I don’t always get into talking about family right away.
-Therapy is not necessarily about focusing heavily on your mother or father.
+Trauma focused therapy and psychotherapy in Denver are not necessarily about focusing heavily on your mother or father.
 While parents do indeed have a powerful effect on us, there’s more to it than how we were raised.
 Sometimes discussing our relationship with our parents is a hard thing just by itself.
 We will get to that when the time is right.

 I then may do some basic grounding exercises and meditation work if you’re up for it.
 Not everyone is, and that’s fine.

 Concluding Your Inner Sight Colorado Psychotherapy in Denver

 Finally, when our time is up we will discuss scheduling our next session.
 If we’ve hit on something that feels like it’s really big or super uncomfortable, I may extend our session a bit if needed.
 I don’t believe it’s ethical to just end right when the clock strikes twelve if you’re not ready to go back out into the world.

 If you are in the waiting room waiting for our session and I’m still in session, I will try to come out and let you know there might be a slight delay before starting, that way you aren’t sitting there wondering what’s going on.